wfdd/public-open-data-portals/README.md

 ### `licenses_used`

 A list of licenses the datasets are licensed under.
+These can be mined from CKAN APIs.

 ### `presiding_body`